Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: -jet transverse momentum imbalance

-Since a heavy-ion collision actually is a dynamical evolution which involves many different stages, it is very essential to see the effect separately from these stages on the imbalance.
-Figure~\ref{fig-meanandR} (d) gives the distributions of imbalance ratio $x_{j\gamma}$ at or after different evolution stages for most central Pb+Pb collisions.
-It is found that jet indeed mainly loss its energy due to participating in parton cascade process, and the following hadronization and hadronic rescattering do not change the $x_{j\gamma}$ distribution much more.
-Therefore, photon+jet measurements can reflect the information about the interactions between jet and partonic matter.
+Since heavy-ion collisions actually is a dynamical evolution which consists of many important stages, it is very essential to see the effect separately from these stages on the imbalance.
+Figure~\ref{fig-meanandR} (d) gives the distributions of imbalance ratio $x_{j\gamma}$ at or after different evolution stages for most central Pb+Pb collisions from AMPT simulations with both partonic and hadronic interactions (1.5 mb).
+It is found that jet indeed mainly lose its energy in the parton cascade process, because jet shower partons strongly interact with medium partons and lose energy into the partonic medium through frequent elastic parton interactions.
+The following hadronization from a jet parton shower to a jet hadron shower and hadronic rescattering between the jet hadron shower and the hadronic medium do not change the $x_{j\gamma}$ distribution much more.
+Therefore, photon+jet measurements basically can reflect the information about the interactions between jets and partonic matter.